kapteyn-astro/kapteyn/SPHINX/allsky.rst

 red border is calculated with a brute force method :meth:`wcsgrat.Graticule.scanborder` which uses a bisection method in X and Y direction to find the position of a transition between a valid world coordinate and an invalid coordinate.
-Obviously the border that is plotted accoding to the algorithm is less accurate.
+Obviously the border that is plotted according to the algorithm is less accurate.
-The brute force method gives a more accurate border but needs a user to enter start positions for the bisection.
+The brute force method gives a more accurate border but needs the user to enter start positions for the bisection.

 .. plot:: EXAMPLES/allskyf4.py